Case role: Multiple case roles

 In comparing sentences (1a) and (1b), it demonstrates that the surface structure representation for each sentence (the structure following the phonological form of the sentence) is different.
 However, in order to account for the meaning distinctions that exist in (1a) and (1b), it has been demonstrated that these distinctions are due to the differences in the deep structures of each sentence and can be resolved by assigning a different case role to the NP.
-With "paint" acting as an instrument, and "the wall" being the location, sentence (1a) might infer that all the paint was used, but that not necessarily all the wall was covered.
+With 'paint' acting as an instrument, and 'the wall' being the location, sentence (1a) might infer that all the paint was used, but that not necessarily all the wall was covered.
 Sentence (1b) might imply that the whole wall is covered, but that John did not use all the paint he had available to him.
-This analysis supports how NPs can have multiple case roles.

 Fillmore's alternative theory

-Conversely, it has been suggested by Fillmore (1968) that in the case of sentences following the structure of the above examples, the noun phrases are not assigned multiple case roles, but instead retain the same case roles in both sentences ('instrument' for paint, and 'location' for wall).
-The difference in meaning, then, is attributed to a transformation that takes both identical deep structures and chooses the direct object as it appears in the surface form.
-This allows for the basic similarity in the sentence pairs, as the event taking place within them is essentially the same.
-What differs is the surface structure's semantic meaning, which while related to the case role of the noun phrases, can be proven as a result of a transformation that occurred between the deep structure and surface structure.
+Conversely, Fillmore (1968) suggested that in the case of sentences following the structure of the above examples, the noun phrases are not assigned multiple case roles, but instead retain the same case roles in both sentences (instrument for 'paint', and location for 'wall').
+The difference in meaning is attributed to a transformation that takes both identical deep structures and chooses the direct object as it appears in the surface form.

-Both theories account for semantic meaning, with Bhat allowing for nouns to contain multiple semantic meanings through multiple case roles, and Fillmore maintaining the single case role assignment theory but re-introducing semantic transformations.

 Examples in Kannada

 Kannada (a language spoken in India with overt usage of case in its suffixes) affords some good evidence of how multiple case roles can be assigned to NPs in the following two examples: (1) how NPs can be assigned either Object or Location case roles, and (2) how NPs can be assigned either Agent or Experiencer case roles.

-Evidence for multiple case roles demonstrated in Kannada:

-NPs can be assigned either Object or Location case roles.
+Evidence for multiple case roles demonstrated in Kannada: NPs can be assigned either object or location case roles.
 Evidence is found from the meaning distinctions of exhaustiveness: